23-09-2022 |

 When it comes to ensuring that a child has a secure future, life insurance plans offer savings benefits along with a life cover option to protect the child’s future.
 These are the three child insurance plans that can help you prepare for your child’s future needs:

-A ULIP plan comes with a 5-year lock-in period, which aids in building a steady investment corpus for the first 5 years of the policy term.
+A ULIP plan comes with a 5-year lock-in period, which helps build a steady investment corpus for the first 5 years of the policy term.
+Additionally, you can invest in equity, debt or balanced funds.
 With a flexible choice of fund options, parents can choose to invest in one or more of these fund options to earn market-linked returns.
 Since ULIPs are quite flexible, you can choose the policy term and the premium payment term to align the investment tenure with the future financial needs of your child.

 A money-back insurance plan offers survival benefits at regular intervals during the policy term, which can be useful in case you need to pay your child’s education fees from time to time.
 At the end of the policy term, the child can avail of the maturity benefits to fulfil their education and lifestyle needs.
 With these dual payout benefits, money-back plans can financially support your child’s needs, even in case of the demise of one or both parents.